 Mat.23:14] Woe unto you, scribes and Pharisees, hypocrites! for ye devour widows’ houses, and for a pretence make long prayer: therefore ye shall receive the greater damnation.

-Here the mourners are distressed, and in 5 they are comforted.
+Here the mourners are distressed and in 5 they are comforted.
+Mat.5 and verse 4 reads.

 Mat.5:4] Blessed are they that mourn: for they shall be comforted.